soarsmu/Avatar/Clone-Detection/BigCloneBench/GraphCodeBERT/Avatar/README.md

     --seed 123456
 ```

-For the baseline model, we use the model and results from
+For the baseline model, we use the model from the official repository of the baseline paper:
 https://github.com/soarsmu/Compressor/tree/main/GraphCodeBERT/clone_detection.